nbeaver/why-linux-is-better/readme.rst

 In fact, the some of the committee members wanted to reserve the remaining space for control characters.

-    The conclusion of the preceding paragraph is based on the assump- tion that two alphabets, small letters and capital letters, would be in- cluded in the 7-bit code and that decision had not yet been made.
+    The conclusion of the preceding paragraph is based on the assumption that two alphabets, small letters and capital letters, would be included in the 7-bit code and that decision had not yet been made.
 If the decision was ultimately made that columns 6 and 7 would would contain controls, then small letters would not be included in the 7-bit code. ``*``